lee-zhg/devops101/Lab0/README.md

 For most of services, you need a name globally unique in the IBM Cloud.
 IBM Cloud may generate a default name including a timestamp part.

-In the lab, you can keep and re-use the generated timestamp, or you can create a new timestamp from bash commandline with `$ date +%s`,
+In the lab, you can keep and re-use the generated timestamp, or optiopnally you can create a new timestamp from bash commandline with `$ date +%s`,

 	```console
 	$ date +%s